 WHAT WE DO

 The mission of DC Project Connect is to provide crisis intervention and information resources to families affected by incarceration; we support reentry initiatives that strengthen families.

 The vision of DC Project Connect is to function as a clearinghouse of information about the adverse impacts of mass incarceration on the family of the incarcerated.

 SERVICE DELIVERY MODEL

-DC Project Connect is a nonprofit 501(c)(3) organization who recruits volunteers from the community.
+DC Project Connect is a volunteer organization that recruits volunteers from the community.
 Our volunteers provide on-site mentorship for women and mothers who are preparing to transition from prison and reunite with their families.
 Life skills and group support are critical to this transition.
 Therefore, we provide on-site one-on-one mentoring and group support circles at DC's Residential Reentry Center for women.
 All of our services are rendered on-site at client locations and via online portals to ensure that the cost of operations is minimized.
 Training is provided for our volunteers on an ongoing basis.